 Beginning with the registration period for a new semester and until each course has been able to meet for at least 3 contact hours, students are able to add/drop courses without penalty and manage their own schedules via the CyberFriar online registration.
 Online registration activity will not be possible when course registration overrides are required (e.g., overenrollment, prerequisites, courses with instructor permission).
 Students should consult with their faculty advisors prior to creating and adjusting their course schedules.

 Once each course has met for at least three contact hours, all online add/drop functionality for students will cease.
 In all cases, permission at varying levels will be required to add/drop courses.

 Administrative Adjustment Period

 During the second week of classes, students who wish to change their course schedules must complete a “Course Registration Adjustments” form.
-Forms are available in the Office of Enrollment Services and in the Office of the Dean of Undergraduate and Graduate Studies.
+Forms are available in the Office of Enrollment Services/Academic Scheduling and Registration and in the Office of the Dean of Undergraduate Studies.
 Written authorization from both the instructor and department chair/program director are required to officially register for the course.
-Completed forms must be returned to the Office of Enrollment Services, Harkins Hall, 310.
+Completed forms must be returned to the Office of Enrollment Services/Academic Scheduling and Registration.

-All eligible students desiring to take a course on a pass/fail basis must notify the Office of the Dean of Undergraduate and Graduate Studies no later than the deadline, as noted in the College’s official Academic Calendar.
+All eligible students desiring to take a course on a pass/fail basis must notify the Office of the Dean of Undergraduate and Graduate Studies no later than the final date for withdrawing from a course, as noted in the College’s official Academic Calendar.
 Once a student elects the pass/fail grading option for a free or non-departmental elective, the pass/fail option is final and cannot be retroactively changed back to a standard letter grade. (see Academic Calendar ).